Back to the Recipes Index

 Back to the Beef Index

 Chuck steak costs a lot less than flank steak these days and can be just as tender, and perhaps even more delicious, if properly prepared.
-This is how to prepare a cheap cut of meat for stir-frying.
+This is how to prepare a cheap cut of meat (this also works very well with pork shoulder) for stir-frying.
 I believe the Chinese call this velveting because of the resulting texture.

 First you need to cut your large piece of chuck into pieces along the lines of fat, removing any membrane as you come across it.